-May 17 is now celebrated in more than 130 countries, including 37 where same-sex acts are illegal.
+The International Day Against Homophobia, Transphobia, and Biphobia is currently celebrated in more than 130 countries, including 37 where same-sex acts are illegal.
 Thousands of initiatives, big and small, are reported throughout the planet.

-Many different entities participate in the global mobilisation around May 17 and as a consequence it receives many different denominations.
+Many different entities participate in the global mobilisation around the date and, as a consequence, it receives many different names.
 Some organisations add Lesbophobia or Intersexphobia as distinct focuses.
-Acronyms also vary, from the initial IDAHO to IDAHOTB or IDAHOBIT.
+Acronyms also vary, from the initial IDAHO to IDAHOT or IDAHOBIT.
 The Day is not one central trademarked brand and everyone is free to communicate as they wish.